ramonn76/HardCloud/index.md

 {% endhighlight %}

-Another way to use HardCloud is through the clause *synthesize()*.
-In the following sample, instead of the clause *module()*, specifying a pre-designed hardware module, we have the clause *synthesize()*.
-That means that the code beneath the pragma *parallel for*, in this case a matrix multiplication, will be converted to an OpenCL code and then to a Verilog code and, finally, synthesized to a hardware bitstream that will configure the FPGA, all automatically.
+Instead of using the *module* clause, to specify a pre-designed hardware module, a programmer can  use the HardCloud *synthesize* clause to generate a new bitstream starting from C code.
+For example, by using the synthesize clause in the following annotated code,  a C code  matrix multiplication  can be converted to OpenCL, followed to Verilog and finally synthesized as a hardware bitstream using the  Intel FPGA SDK for OpenCL.
+HardCloud takes the resulting bitstream, automatically  configures the HARP2 FPGA and finally runs the application.

 {% highlight C %}
 #pragma omp target device(HARP)